FelipeSeiberlich/neglected-things/README.md

 ![Neglected Things' Nav-Steps](documentation/nav-steps1.png)

 **The “Menu” section**

 The menu section is composed of 6 potentially neglected fields of our lives: Physical activities, reading habits, eating habits, feelings, personal care, and how to learn.
 The design adopted for the Menu again references the chess board dynamic, placing two contrasted boxes side by side.
-One box with light turquoise background colour hosts the text, and the other box hosts a corresponding image.
-The paired boxes link the users to the related page and subject.
+One box with dark grey background colour hosts the text, and the other box hosts a corresponding image.
-The light turquoise background colour was intentionally selected for the first text box to soften the section's colour balance and to follow the design structure.
-For this project only the first field - Physical activity, is linked to a page as an example.

 ![Neglected Things' Nav-Menu](documentation/nav-menu1.png)